NZ Post: Operations

+Mail and courier services

-In 1989 New Zealand Post established CourierPost, a nationwide courier company designed to protect the company's parcel business from private competition.
+In 1989, New Zealand Post established CourierPost, a nationwide courier company designed to protect the company's parcel business from private competition.
+In 1991 it purchased Speedlink Parcels, formerly run by the New Zealand Railways when it was sold during privatisation.
 By 1998 CourierPost had become the number one player in the express courier market.

-In 1999 New Zealand Post launched a 50:50 joint operation with Blue Star.
+In 1999, New Zealand Post launched a 50:50 joint operation with Blue Star.
 The new brand – Books and More – combined bookshop operations with the more traditional PostShop services.
 After acquiring 100% of the company in 2004 (by this stage the other 50% had been owned by WH Smith, owner of Whitcoulls bookshops) the entire operation was eventually sold to Paper Plus in 2005 and by 2006 all had been re-branded as Take Note.

-In 2002 New Zealand Post, as part of government policy, opened the bank Kiwibank Limited in the majority of its PostShop and Books and More (now Take Note) branches.
+In 2002, New Zealand Post, as part of government policy, opened the bank Kiwibank Limited in the majority of its PostShop and Books and More (now Take Note) branches.
 Kiwibank is wholly owned by New Zealand Post through subsidiaries.

-In 2002 NZ Post bought The ECN Group which is now New Zealand Post's corporate venturing arm.
+In 2002, NZ Post bought The ECN Group which is now New Zealand Post's corporate venturing arm.
 Its purpose is to develop and market technologies and services that may replace or enhance New Zealand Post's traditional services.
 The ECN Group focuses on B2B messaging, business process management and systems integration, with a presence in New Zealand, Australia and Asia.

 New Zealand Post also owned 35% of IT firm Datacom Group until December 2012.

 New Zealand Post also ran the Electoral Enrolment Centre as a business unit under contract to the Ministry of Justice.
 Its function was to compile and maintain all electoral rolls for parliamentary and local government elections.

 On 6 July 2010, New Zealand Post registered a 100 percent stake in Localist Limited, a local directory and social media site focusing initially on the Auckland region.
 This holding was sold in 2014 in a management buyout led by the then CEO, Christine Domecq.